Golden Gate Park (Middle)

 • Path leading to the Pioneer Log Cabin

-• East side of the Pioneer Log Cabin
+• Permits office, located in the Pioneer Log Cabin

 • Rainbow Falls, looking up toward Prayer Book Cross, at JFK Drive near Crossover Drive